Marketing Trends: 9 Marketing Lessons Learned Last Year

 6. Video is the Future

 More than 85 percent of businesses include videos in their marketing strategies, according to the State of Video Marketing Survey by Wyzowl.
-All but one percent plan to continue using video in the future, and 79 percent of those that aren’t presently leveraging it plan to include it going forward.
+All but one percent plan to continue using video in the future, and 79 percent of those who aren’t presently leveraging it plan to include it going forward.

 Video has also been shown to increase engagement dramatically on social media, decrease the cost per engagement, and boost conversions.